datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The data store as a Git-annex RIA remote
 """"""""""""""""""""""""""""""""""""""""

-The remote data store exists thanks to Git-annex: Any large file content in datasets is stored as a *value* in Git-annex's object tree.
-A *key* generated from its contents is checked into Git and used to reference the location of the value in the object tree [#f1]_.
+The remote data store exists thanks to Git-annex (which DataLad builds upon):
+Large files in datasets are stored as *values* in Git-annex's object tree.
+A *key* generated from their contents is checked into Git and used to reference the location of the value in the object tree [#f1]_.
 The object tree (or *keystore*) with the data contents can be located anywhere -- its location only needs to be encoded using a *special remote*.
 This configuration is done on an